 There are numerous benefits to adopting an industry-specific ERP solution.
-It centralises all business data, allowing for greater control of the inner operations and makes informed decisions for the future.
+It centralizes all business data, allowing for greater control of the inner operations and makes informed decisions for the future.
 Also, data updates in real-time, which is crucial for the seamless functioning of the food and beverage industry.
 Continuous communication between departments eliminates the chance for errors, while instant access makes it possible to identify potential setbacks in the current way processes are taking place.
 Companies have everything they need for setting the perfect conditions for business growth.
 Various integrations (e.g., B2B solutions) are also possible, making other software and tools redundant.
 So, where does Blockchain integration fit into ERP?

 Blockchain pushes the existing benefits of an ERP system to the next level.
-These centralised business processes become accessible across multiple organisations.
-Integration enables the optimisation of all operations across several different organisations, as well as trusted sharing data.
-This is all especially important during the current challenges as having access to critical data is necessary to make swift decisions.
-Businesses need to be agile and pivot operations accordingly - helping them come out the other side of the COVID-19 pandemic.
+These centralized business processes become accessible across multiple organizations.
+Integration enables the optimization of all operations across several different organizations, as well as trusted sharing data.
+Businesses gain more control over internal data operation that gives them a firmer security grip.
+Having in mind financial institutions handle sensitive information, with Blockchain - they are certain to provide services with minimum risk.

-4. Why ERP and WMS Integration is Key for Warehouse Automation
+Why ERP and WMS Integration is Key for Warehouse Automation